A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Introduction

-The proposed splitting scheme can be derived from the classical three-block ADMM methods on the dual problem.
+Notice that the proposed new scheme \eqref{intro:news} can be regarded as a modified version of the ADMM dual form \eqref{intro:admm}.
+Thus the proposed splitting scheme \eqref{intro:news} can be also be formally extended to multiple operators by similarly modifying the dual form of multiple-block ADMM methods as will be shown in Section \ref{section_multiblock}.
 In the literature, there are several studies of ADMM methods that address the generic case where the number of blocks $m\geq3$.
+Despite ADMM's widespread success in two-block convex optimization, the direct extension of ADMM to three or more blocks was shown to be not necessarily convergent \cite{chen2016directNO}.
+A key result in this direction is the provision of a concrete example demonstrating divergence of the direct three-block ADMM, marking a fundamental limitation of naive extensions.
+To address this, Cai et al. \cite{cai2017convergence} proposed a convergent three-block ADMM, assuming strong convexity of one function and establishing global convergence under additional structural conditions.
+Later, He and Yuan introduced a generalized symmetric ADMM \cite{he2018gsadmm} which permits larger dual step sizes while retaining convergence guarantees for separable multi-block convex programs.
+Beyond ADMM, notable progress has also been made in Forward-Backward-type primal-dual algorithms.
+The classical Chambolle-Pock (CP) algorithm \cite{chambolle2011first} was widely used for imaging problems and saddle-point formulations, but its behavior under inertial parameters in the range $(0,1)$ was not well understood.
+Recent works such as \cite{tian2022gpd} and \cite{he2025generalizedadjoint} addressed this by introducing corrected Forward-Backward-Adjoint frameworks.
+These not only clarified convergence in the inertial regime but also resolved long-standing questions about the robustness of primal-dual methods when extrapolation or momentum steps are introduced.
+These developments form a critical part of the ongoing effort to restore convergence in multi-block settings—an area of direct relevance to our work.
 In \cite{han2012note}, the strong convexity assumption has been assumed on all the given objective functions.
-Lin in \cite{lin2015global} considered $(m-1)$ functions to be strongly convex and establish global convergence without imposing any restrictions on the penalty parameter.
-Moreover, in \cite{lin2015sublinear}, the linear convergence was established under the assumption that the objective functions are Lipschitz continuous.
-In a sequel, the work in \cite{hong2017linear} showed that linear convergence is ensured if the step size in each updating step is sufficiently reduced and a certain error-bound condition holds.
-Moreover, it has been discussed in \cite{cai2014direct,chen2013convergence,han2012note,li2015convergent,lin2015sublinear} that it is important to appropriately restrict the penalty parameter.
-The importance of restricting the penalty parameter to ensure faster convergence has been discussed extensively in \cite{cai2014direct,chen2013convergence,han2012note,li2015convergent,lin2015sublinear}.
+Lin et al. in \cite{lin2015global} considered $(m-1)$ functions to be strongly convex and established global convergence without imposing any restrictions on the penalty parameter.
+Furthermore, Lin et al. \cite{lin2015sublinear} established linear convergence assuming that the objective functions satisfy Lipschitz continuity.
+In a sequel, the work in \cite{hong2017linear} showed that linear convergence is ensured if the step size in each updating step is sufficiently reduced and an appropriate error-bound assumption holds.
+Moreover, it has been discussed in \cite{cai2017convergence,chen2013convergence,han2012note,li2015convergent,lin2015sublinear} that the penalty parameter must be suitably controlled for favourable convergence behaviour.
+The importance of restricting the penalty parameter to ensure faster convergence has been discussed extensively in \cite{cai2017convergence,chen2013convergence,han2012note,li2015convergent,lin2015sublinear}.
 Although the restriction can be conservative to ensure convergence, it may be relaxed to achieve faster rates.
-Recently, Davis and Yin \cite{davis2016convergence} examined a variant of three-block ADMM that guarantees convergence under the condition that one of the objective functions is strongly convex and the stepsize parameter is bounded by a threshold value.
-In \cite{lin2016iteration}, Lin et al. proposed several alternative methods for three-block ADMM without any restriction on penalty parameters to solve regularized least square decomposition problems.\\
+In \cite{davis2016convergence}, Davis and Yin proposed a convergent three-block ADMM variant by assuming strong convexity in one objective component and the step size parameter is bounded by a threshold value.
+In \cite{lin2016iteration}, Lin et al. proposed several alternative methods for three-block ADMM without any restriction on penalty parameters to solve regularized least square decomposition problems.